 In Symphony, instead of ensemble of 5-10 networks or only 1-2 Critics, we take 3 Critics each of which outputs 128 nodes and concatenate output nodes together producing a distribution of size 384.
 For the output of the Target Critic, we sort the distribution from minimum to maximum and multiply those values by fixed weights that are opposite to the Fading Replay Buffer probabilities (which will be discussed further) though for the length of 384.
 The weighted sum of 384 Critic's nodes becomes the output of the Target Critic.

-Though, Target Critic based Actor's updates can slow down training due to Polyak Averaging\cite{Ruppert} \cite{Polyak} via soft updates ($\theta^{T} \leftarrow \tau\theta + (1-\tau)\theta^{T}$)\cite{lillicrap2015continuous}, Advantage or $\Delta Q$ gives us some independence from the actual Q values, and together with the increased update-to-data ratio $\mathcal{G}$ (Symphony uses 3 updates per frame) this method provides a "seamless" drastically cheap update of the Actor-Critic.
-For this we predict next action $a^{'}_{t+1}$ using next state and Online Actor ($a^{'}_{t+1} = A_{\phi}(s_{t+1})$), then use next state and next action to produce next target $Q$ value and its detached variant:
+Though, Target Critic based Actor's updates can slow down training due to Polyak Averaging\cite{Ruppert} \cite{Polyak} via soft updates ($\theta^{T} \leftarrow \tau\theta + (1-\tau)\theta^{T}$)\cite{lillicrap2015continuous}, Advantage or $\Delta Q$ gives us some independence from the actual Q values, and together with the increased update-to-data ratio $\mathcal{G}$ (Symphony uses 3 updates per frame) this method provides a "seamless" computationally efficient update of the Actor-Critic.
+For this we predict the next action $a^{'}_{t+1}$ using the next state and Online Actor ($a^{'}_{t+1} = A_{\phi}(s_{t+1})$), then use the next state and the next action to produce next target $Q$ value and its detached variant:

 which are used to update simultaneously Online Actor and Online Critic using Temporal Advantage and Temporal Difference\cite{Sutton1988}, respectively: